chmurakrajowa/terraform-provider-ochk/docs/resources/router.md

 # Router Resource

-Resource for managing Tier-1 logical router to provides routing functionality in a virtual environment.
+Resource for managing Tier-1 logical router providing routing functionality in a virtual environment.
 You can create more then one logical router to segment your network.

 ## Example Usage